plavy/lokacije-pitke-vode/README.md

   - Street
 - Maintainer
 - Year of opening
-- Currently operation - Yes/No
+- Currently operational - Yes/No